RichardDooling/Entertainment_Law/Representation/Representation.md

 What do entertainment lawyers do?

-> Just like Frances Gumm became Judy Garland, and Thomas Mapother III became Tom Cruise, "entertainment law" is actually a more glamorized, fabricated name for contract law, copyright law, intellectual property law, licensing law, litigation, and working really hard just like every other lawyer out there . . . .
-Entertainment lawyers are merely copyright, contract, or IP lawyers who have clients in the entertainment business, just like sports lawyers have clients in the sports business.
+> Just like Frances Gumm became Judy Garland,
+> and Thomas Mapother III became Tom Cruise,
+> "entertainment law" is actually a more glamorized, fabricated name
+> for contract law, copyright law, intellectual property law,
+> licensing law, litigation,
+> and working really hard
+> just like every other lawyer out there.&hellip;
+> Entertainment lawyers are merely copyright, contract,
+> or IP lawyers who have clients in the entertainment business,
+> just like sports lawyers have clients in the sports business.

 * Erica Winter, [Entertainment Law - Glamor By Association?](http://www.lawcrossing.com/article/379/Entertainment-Law-Glamor-By-Association/#)
 * Diane Dannenfeldt, [How Entertainment Lawyers Work](http://entertainment.howstuffworks.com/entertainment-lawyer.htm)

+As in other walks of life, the lawyer
+(in this case, the entertainment or publishing lawyer) is a kind of "super fiduciary," overseeing problems the client has with "regular" fiduciaries (agents, managers, producers).

 ### Literary Agents

+An author with a great agent often doesn't need a lawyer; that's why finding an agent is the brass ring.
+The hardest part.
+It can take years, sometimes decades.
+Real literary agents know what sells, and they are picky when it comes to represneting new authors.

+As Stephen King put it:

+> Of course there has to be some talent involved,
+> but talent is a dreadfully cheap commodity,
+> cheaper than table salt.
+> What separates the talented individual
+> from the successful one is a lot of hard work and study;
+> a constant process of honing.

+So it's a happy day when an agent calls with the good news:
+They'd love to represent your work.
+Before the agent can represent the author, there may be an agency agreement to sign.
+At this point in the author-agent relationship, the author needs legal advice before signing the agency agreement.

+The giant agencies (CAA, WME, UTA) use form agreements whose terms have already been fought over by unions and lawyers for decades.
+But a boutique literary agency may have a agency agreement that purports to give them the right to 15% of all royalties arising out of the publishing agreement.
+Forever.
+These provision are controversial, and lately not enforced by courts.
+(See *Lampack* below.)

-Unlike talent agents, literary agents are not governed by special sections of the New York or California Labor Codes, but as agents they are governed by the common law of agency.
-In short, the relationship between an author and her agent are whatever is contained in the contract, usually signed at the commencement of their relationship.
+Unlike California talent agents,
+New York literary agents are not governed by the New York or California Labor Codes, but as agents they are governed by the common law of agency.
+The agent's obligations to her author are also often spelled out in a written agreement with the agency.
+Some agents still have handshake verbal agreements and protect themselves only with the agency clause contained in the book contracts the agent negotiates for the author.

+A first-time author needs legal help with that agency agreement.
+First stop, the [Authors Guild][].
+If the author does not yet qualify for assistance, then the author should probably find a lawyer.

+Yes, agents owe their clients duties under the law.
+Agents are supposed to bargain *for* their clients, not *with* their clients over the terms of an agency agreement.
+The one time the literary agent is *adverse* to her client (instead of looking out for the client's best interests) is possibly in negotiations about the terms of the agency agreement itself.

-As discussed, an author presented with a written agency agreement needs legal help, if only because it is the one time in the relationship that the parties are adverse.
-The agent may overreach and attempt to include an interminable agency clause (see *Peter lampack Agency* case) or some other one-sided clause.
-As discussed in our materials on book contracts, the Authors Guild will help authors and their representatives negotiate and edit these contracts.
+The agent may overreach
+and attempt to include an interminable agency clause (see *Peter Lampack Agency* case), or some other one-sided clause.
+As discussed in our materials on book contracts, the Authors Guild often will help authors and their representatives negotiate and edit these contracts.

-## Contracts With Literary Agents
+#### Contracts With Literary Agents

+Once the agent and author are fast friends, their interests are usually aligned.
+The agent gets 15% of everything the author earns, an incentive to work hard for a bigger share.

-An author represented by a good talent agent might not even need a lawyer.
+An author represented by a good talent agent may publish several books and never need a lawyer.
-But when an author "travels," as they say, meaning their books appeal to international audiences, the contractual arrangements, the international rights questions become quite complex.
+But when an author "travels," as they say, meaning their books appeal to international audiences, the contract terms become more complex.
+The international rights issues are more arcane and complex.
+Once Hollywood begins optioning an author's books, the author probably would do well at least meet with a few entertainment lawyers.
-The same is true once Hollywood and multiple agents (film, literary, music) get involved.
+Hollywood deals involve multiple agents, managers, and lawyers (film, literary, music) all get involved.
+It's no place to be wandering around without a good lawyer and perhaps a passport, because it feels like a foreign country.

-A good entertainment lawyer may be able to offer disinterested advice about the disposition of rights when the agents have conflicts of interest with their clients.
+Hollywood aside, a good entertainment or publishing lawyer may be able to offer disinterested advice about the disposition of rights when the agents have conflicts of interest with their clients.

+For example,
-For example, the Hollywood talent agent who sells literary rights to your novel is trying to get you top dollar, but what if the producer he's selling to is also represented by your large talent agency?
+the Hollywood talent agent who sells film rights to the author's novel will go for top dollar, but what if the talent agent is selling those rights to a producer who also happens to be represented by your large talent agency?

-As in other walks of life, the lawyer (in this case, the entertainment lawyer) is a kind of "super fiduciary," overseeing problems the client has with "regular" fiduciaries (agents, managers, producers).
+The big agencies will often provide a second opinion, a disinterested review of the terms to guard against conflicts of interest.

-### The Interminable Agency Clause
+#### The Interminable Agency Clause

 * [Description of clause](http://accrispin.blogspot.com/2011/04/interminable-agency-clause.html)
 * [Authors Guild Warning](http://www.ninc.com/writers_resources/interminable.asp)

-## Peter Lampack Agency, Inc. v.
-Martha Grimes
+### *Peter Lampack Agency, Inc. v.
+Martha Grimes*

 ###### Superior Court New York (2010)